selig/rvBench/README.md

 # rvBenchmarkRepository
-This repository has been created to store Benchmarks for Runtime Verification
+This repository has been created to store Benchmarks for Runtime Verification.

 There is an associated website at www.cs.man.ac.uk/~regerg/rvBenchmarkRepository where full information on this repository can be found.

+This activity is connected to the ARVI COST Action - see here https://www.cost-arvi.eu/